mrled/lability-tutorial/03-Debugging/index.markdown

 If that worked, you are now connected to the VM and can explore its filesystem, including the Bootstrap log referenced above.

+### Resource ordering

+If you wish to use Powershell remoting, it is worth paying extra attention when writing your DSC configurations.
+You should try to bring up network interfaces as quickly as possible, and leave failure-prone resources to the end of the configuration.

+This reduces the chance that a resource fails before the VM has joined the network, maximizing the likelihood that Powershell Remoting will be available when you need it.

 ## Lab exercises and files

 1. Explore the `Show-ErrorReport` script included here.